kaidokert/fsfw/README.md

 The health state represents if the component is able to perform its tasks.
 This can be used to signal the system to avoid using this component instead of a redundant one.
 The on-board FDIR uses the health state for isolation and recovery.

-## Example config

-A example config can be found in defaultcfg/fsfwconfig.
-The fsfw will require certain configuration files, so a configuration folder should be provided and the folder should be added to the include path.

 ## Unit Tests